🕯️ Tutorial · 6 min read

 The candle tunnels when burning

-Wick is too small.
-Size up one or two from the chart.
-Always burn ≥ 3 hours on first lighting so the full surface pools.
+Wick too small.
+Size up one or two steps on the chart, and burn ≥ 3 hours on first lighting so the full surface pools.

-Made by @meshminds3d.
-Some product links are affiliate links — they cost you nothing extra and help keep this tool free.
+Made by meshcast.app.
+Some product links are affiliate links, they cost you nothing extra and help keep the tools free.
 Got stuck?
-Email me a photo and I'll help you debug.
+Email a photo and I'll help you debug.